caravangelo/USR-on-the-lattice/README.md

 This repository contains animations of the simulation presented in arXiv:??????

-There are three animations, each corresponding to a case presented in the paper (case I, case II, case III)
+There are three animations, each corresponding to a case presented in the paper (case I, case II, case III).

-The left panel of the animation shows 2D snapshots of the inflaton field $\phi$ as a function of e-fold time $N$.
+The left panel of the animation shows 2D snapshots of the inflaton field fluctuations $\delta\phi$ as a function of e-fold time $N$, normalized by the standard deviation $\sqrt{\langle\delta\phi\rangle^2}$.
 The right panel displays the 1-point probability density function (PDF) of inflaton field values across the simulation, overlapped with a plot of the potential (in green).
 The red line shows the lattice average of this distribution, while the dashed line represents the prediction from standard perturbation theory (SPT).
-These simulations correspond to potentials for which standsrd perturbation theory predicts $\mathcal{P}_{\rm tree,\zeta}^{\rm max}=1$.
+These simulations correspond to potentials for which SPT predicts a value of the curvature power spectrum $\mathcal{P}_{\rm tree,\zeta}^{\rm max}=1$.

 For definitions and notations, please refer to the paper.